qupath/qupath-docs/docs/tutorials/multiplex_analysis.md

 We now want to make the channel names available as *classifications*.

-The classifications currently available are shown under the *Annotations* tab.
+The classifications currently available are shown under the {guilabel}`Annotations` tab.
 You can either right-click this list or select the {guilabel}`▸` button and choose {menuselection}`Populate from image channels` to quickly set these.

 :::{figure} images/multiplex_populate_channels.jpg